BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 Reviews don’t get much better than this.
 If you’re a homeowner looking for heater repairs and you read this review, you’re sold.

-The review itself (from your neighbor) answers the objections — not the company.
-That’s what make them so powerful.
+The review itself (from your neighbor) answers the objections—not the company.
+That’s what makes it so powerful.

 Now, this doesn’t mean all your reviews must be 120+ word stories.
 Once you’ve listed your common objections, feature reviews that answer each objection.